 - Pocket Cash: Same concept as above.
 If robbed, hand this over rather than everything you have.

-- Split Money Up: If you must carry a lot of cash or items, split it up – either on your person (some in pocket, some in bag) or among people if you’re not alone (each take some).
+- Split Money Up: If you must carry a lot of cash or items, for example when you’re in transit with all your bags, split it up – either on your person (some in pocket, some in bag) or among people if you’re not alone (each take some).
 If one person or bag is compromised, you won’t lose it all.

 - Use Your Sock: Tried and true method of hiding things, verified by many a traveler, although nearly not as creative as my recommendations above.

 Want more tips on how to secure your valuables while traveling?
 Stay tuned for part 2: Stashing Your Valuables, At Your Lodging!